UBCSailbot/sailbot_workspace/README.md

 The [ament linters](https://github.com/ament/ament_lint/tree/humble) are configured to be consistent with the [ROS style guide](https://docs.ros.org/en/humble/The-ROS2-Project/Contributing/Code-Style-Language-Versions.html).

+### Dev Container

+[Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) enable us to use a [Docker container](https://www.docker.com/resources/what-container/) as a fully-featured development environment containing all our configuration and dependencies.
+Our Dev Container configuration can be found in [`.devcontainer/`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer).

 ### Multi-Root Workspace

 [Workspaces](https://code.visualstudio.com/docs/editor/workspaces) are VS Code instances that contain one or more folders.